 Outliers.
 We identified outliers with the median absolute deviation (MAD), with a cutoff of 3, as recommended by Leys et al. (2013, 2019).
 We then deleted the data if the data was identified as an error.
 We did not observe any measurement errors or encoding errors in affective experience data or gaming data.
 For the cardiovascular data, we double-checked the identified outliers and deleted biologically impossible values.

 Missing Data.
+After excluding five careless responders and deleting data identified as an error, our dataset from Stage 1 included complete cardiovascular data from 282 participants, complete cardiac data from 261 participants, and complete self-reports from 279 participants.
+From Stage 3, it included complete cardiovascular data from 273 participants, complete cardiac data from 263 participants, and complete self-reports from 277 participants.
+The number of missing data for each variable used in the analysis is presented in Table S6.
+We used the Mplus default estimation option (i.e., the full-information maximum likelihood) to handle these missing data.

-We used the Mplus default estimation option (i.e., the full-information maximum likelihood) to Affective Data Reduction.
+Affective Data Reduction.
 As the primary measure of positive and negative affective experience, we created latent factors.
 Since negative and positive emotions are separable (Larsen & McGraw, 2011; Kreibig & Gross, 2017), we created two factors.
 To account for the nested structure in our data (i.e., measures nested by the participant), we fitted multilevel structural equation models with the condition as the predictor and positive affect and negative affective experiences as the outcomes.

 Physiological Data Reduction.
 We calculated the 60-s ensemble averages from the last minute of the resting baseline and pre-match baselines for physiological measures.
 We used reactivity scores corrected for the resting state levels to operationalize physiological changes.
 Thus, we subtracted the last minute of resting baseline levels from pre-match baselines.
 Using difference scores is a standard strategy for studying autonomic responses to psychological factors (Behnke, Kreibig, et al., 2022; Gross & Levenson, 1995; Kreibig et al., 2013).